Grocery delivery to your Disney Resort hotel

 Schedule your delivery for your check-in day, even if you arrive late.
 Bell Services accepts deliveries all day and holds them until you are ready.

-- The word “Guest”
+- The word “Guest.”

-- Your arrival date
+- Your arrival date.

 Delivery services that work at Disney Resort hotels

 - Amazon.
 Amazon Prime members can order through Amazon Fresh or Whole Foods Market in the Orlando area.
 Delivery is free for Prime members who meet the order minimum.
-You can schedule a delivery window just like a regular Amazon order.
+You can schedule a delivery window like a regular Amazon order.
 Amazon Fresh works well if your family already has a Prime membership.
-The selection is broad, and delivery windows are reliable.
+The selection is broad and delivery windows are reliable.

 Can I get alcohol delivered to my Disney Resort hotel?